Mercutio3/taskwell/README.md

 # Taskwell
 Task manager application.
 Provides a REST API backend with Java and Spring Boot (gradle).
-Will later include a **React frontend** for managing tasks via a web app.
+Includes a simple **React frontend** for managing tasks via a web app.

 ## Backend (Spring Boot)